jina-ai/GSoC/README.md

 #### Project Description

-In DocArray, we have been concentrating on developing production-ready Vector DBs for large-scale searches.
+- In DocArray, we have been concentrating on developing production-ready Vector DBs for large-scale searches.
 However, there are many ANN libraries without scalability layers that can be integrated into DocArray, making it accessible to academia and production teams with small-to-medium amounts of data, without the need for external services.

 #### Expected outcomes
-We have a set of DocStores implementations in DocArray that support the most popular ANN libraries, such as FAISS, Annoy, and Hnswlib.
+- We have a set of DocStores implementations in DocArray that support the most popular ANN libraries, such as FAISS, Annoy, and Hnswlib.

-### * 2️⃣ Project idea 2: Make ANNLite the go-to Vector Search library to be scaled by Jina using the StatefulExecutor feature*
+### *Project idea 2: Make ANNLite the go-to Vector Search library to be scaled by Jina using the StatefulExecutor feature*

 | info | details |
 |---------------|---------------|